Game of losers? Poisoned chalice awaits UK election victor

 That would dominate the first two years of any Conservative government and Cameron would have to show he was making progress in his renegotiation.

 The outcome is unpredictable.
-Cameron favors staying in a reformed EU, but he won’t rule anything out if he does not get the changes he wants, including a ‘Brexit’ (British EU exit).
+Cameron favours staying in a reformed EU, but he won’t rule anything out if he does not get the changes he wants, including a ‘Brexit’ (British EU exit).

 So far, signals from Brussels have been mixed, with European leaders saying they don’t want Britain to leave while warning they won’t budge on issues such as free movement of people.